Person Hours of Delay

 Methodology: Person Hours of Delay

-Person hours of delay was estimated by multiplying the average vehicle occupancy by the vehicle hours of delay.
-Average vehicle occupancies were developed for each individual county using the newly developed FTO methodology with data from the Crash Analysis Reporting System.
+The person hours of delay are estimated by multiplying the average vehicle occupancy by the vehicle hours of delay.
+Average vehicle occupancies were developed for each county using the methodology from FDOT’s Vehicle Occupancy Factor and Transit Occupancy Factor Calculation (VOF)with data from the Crash Analysis Reporting System.

 Calculation